brian-carroll/elm_c_wasm/NOTES.md

     - All user code in Wasm
     - Some of kernel in JS, some in Wasm (start with 100% JS)

+# Get unstuck: Wasm `update` function

+- Patch Wasm into compiled elm.js
+  - Let the Elm compiler produce its usual elm.js output
+  - Create a Wasm version of `update`, with a JS wrapper
+  - Insert a line of JS into elm.js to overwrite the value of `author$project$Main$update` just before it gets used in the definition of `var author$project$Main$main`
+  - Do all of this in a Node script as part of the build process
+  - Later get the Elm compiler to do it

-* Platform/runtime
+# Platform/runtime

 - Goals
   - be able to create a `Program`
   - figure out some of the tricky stuff to do with effects and JS interop
 - Translate Scheduler.js and Platform.js to C & Elm
   - Maybe Elm isn't the best way to go.
 Might be better in C.
   - The only constraint I really need is that new must point to old.
 Other than that I can mutate values.
 - Scheduler & Tasks
 - Ports, Effect Managers, HTTP, vdom

 * Other core libs
   - JSON (required for all the effects stuff)
 * More handwritten prototypes of stuff that will be code generated